kmcelwee/fortune-100-blm-dataset/README.md

 - `BLM`: Does this tweet or the media attached to this tweet explicitly contain the words "Black Lives Matter"?
 - `Juneteenth`: Does this tweet address Juneteenth?
 - `Money`: Does this tweet mention the corporation's donations to causes (internal or external) addressing racial inequity?
-- `Formal Statement`: Does this tweet quote a leader of the company like a CFO or CEO?
-Is it a press release?

 These values are null for any non-Racial Justice tweets.